margaretreed/survivor_app/README.md

 ## Version 2.0 <a name="version2"></a>

 ## About the Developer <a name="about"></a>
-Meg Reed is a software engineer in the Berkeley, CA.
+Meg Reed is a software engineer in Berkeley, CA.